eddiarnoldo/Learn2021/Spring Microservices/Chapters/Chapter2/Chapter2.md

 - **Large and diverse user base**
 	- Different customers want different features
 	- Features can be delivered quickly
-	- Services are for small scope and well defined interfaces
+	- Services are for small scope and well-defined interfaces

 - **Extremely high uptime**
-	- Descentralized nature
+	- Decentralized nature
 	- Resistent to problems
 	- Reduces overall downtime

 - **Uneven volume requirements**
 	- Hard to have an idea on the demand cost for a simple action
-	- But at the same time it's easier to identify components under load to scale them
+	- But at the same time, it's easier to identify components under load to scale them

-> Desing a microservice as if you were a detective, include perspectives o multiple individuals.
+> Design a microservice as if you were a detective, include perspectives of multiple individuals.

 ## Input from Critical roles for microservices: